The minimum tariff for tourists visiting in a group of 3 persons or more is as follows:

 To learn more about the projects and initiatives we support and how we use the fund visit GIVING BACK

-You can also book Bhutan Homestay tours with our reliable partners in Europe:
+You can also book Bhutan Homestay tours with our partners:

 E/T/C Edutainment Travel Company GmbH (GERMANY): customized itineraries and group tours, off the beaten track tours, local culture and festivals, hiking & homestays